giladbarnea/CS/discrete_math/relations.out.md

 - if a ≤ b and b ≤ c, then a ≤ c <comment>trans  </comment>

 _Examples_
 - equality
 ???

-#### Partition of A is a set of non-empty, non-overlapping subsets of A whose union = A
+#### Partition of A is a set of non−empty, non−overlapping subsets of A whose union = A

 _Properties_
 - every a∈A is in exactly one block